irispixel/vscode-dartsass/README.md

     assuming the node_modules is in the root of the project under discussion.
 Else modify the above property accordingly.

+    Changing the import statements and adding to `includePath` property should fix any changes broken by the upgrade.

+    It is also better because eventually when the css files get packed /minified for distribution, they can be passed the conventional parameter `sass -I includeDir ..` to be compiled so avoiding any non-standard prefixes like **~** in the files helps that case.

  1. **The autocompile (of sass) files that comes predefined with the plugin is too aggressive and is killing the CPU.
 What can I do ?**

     By default, the Dart/JS compiler gets activated with every save of the current editor file.